illichtz/BrainDump/README.md

 - **Personal Note Management**: Organize your notes in a chat format for easy reference.
 - **Data Export**: Export your notes to CSV for use in other applications or for backup.

-For more examples and usage instructions, please refer to the [Documentation](https://github.com/sample_user/braindump/wiki).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>